getcursor/cursor/README.md

 It's early days, but right now Cursor can help you with a few things...

--   **Chat**: Talk with a ChatGPT-like bot that can see your file, terminal, and entire repo
+-   **Chat**: Talk with a bot that understands your entire code base
 -   **Edit**: Ask the AI to change a block of code, see an inline diff of the edits
--   **Debug**: Hover over linter errors to auto-fix them
+-   **Debug**: Hover over linter errors or stack traces to auto-fix them
--   **Write**: Generate entire codebases from short English descriptions

 ## Roadmap